amplication/.github/profile/README.md

 </p>

 <p align="center">
-  <i> Amplication is a robust, open-source development platform crafted to revolutionize the creation of scalable and secure Node.js applications.
+  <i> Amplication is a robust, open-source development platform crafted to revolutionize the creation of scalable and secure Node.js and .NET applications.
 We eliminate repetitive coding tasks and deliver production-ready infrastructure code, meticulously tailored to your specifications and adhering to industry best practices. 🚀</i>
 </p>

 <h4 align="center">